DevCustodio/DevCustodio/README.md

 ## Helo everyone !
-My name is Dénizard Custodio, but you all can call me dev Custodio.
+My name is Dénizard Custodio, but you all can call me Dev Custodio.
 This repository is to keep all my projects, to follow and make clear my evolution in programming.

 I'm a proud brazilian teacher of philosophy, and now i'm also a developer front-end.
 Currently, i'm working to find a good opportunity to start my career in the technology field, as a front end dev junior or something similar.